 To semi-automate the preparation process, a bash script, training.sh, was developed (see appendix 1.1.3, and the first script in figure 3).
 Figure 8 contains a workflow of this script.
 The first step in this script was running Offlickr.py to download the pictures as .jpg and the metadata files as .xml.
 After downloading these files, the script will run another python script, get_tags.py (see appendix 1.5.3), to get the original names and the tags from the metadata.
 A workflow of this script can be found in figure 9.
 This info will be saved in .txt files, using the id of the picture as name.
 For example, if the picture name is 123456789.jpg the tag file of this picture is 123456789_tags.txt.
 At the end of this step the .xml files are removed.
 Example of different tag files can be found in supplements 1.3-1.5.
 The structure of these files is always the same: the first line is the original name of the picture, then an empty line, after that the shape for the tuber pictures or the section and species for the flower pictures.
 The last tag indicates whether the object is a slipper orchid flower or a salep orchid tuber.
 The knowledge of this structure can be used in the next step.

 In the next step the pictures are divided between two directories, Flower and Tuber.
 Before the pictures and tags are moved to the correct directory, the pictures were converted from .jpg to .png.
-This conversion was required because the training scripts only works with png files.
-After converting the pictures, the .jpg files were not used anymore, so all .jpgs files were removed.
+This conversion was required because the training scripts only work with png files.
+After converting the pictures, the .jpg files were not used anymore, so all .jpg files were removed.

 After dividing the pictures between the directories Flower and Tuber, the separation goes further.
 First the Flower pictures are divided between the different slipper orchid sections and species.
 After this division there are some directories with the section names inside the Flower directory, and every section directory contains further species directories.
 After dividing the Flower pictures, the Tuber pictures are divided between shape and Look-a-Like or orchid.
 This step will produce six directories: LOblong, LSpur, LRound, Oblong, Spur and Round.
 All directories starting with an “L” are for the Look-a-Like tubers.

 The last step in the preparation process is segmenting the pictures of the tubers, using a Perl script developed by Rutger Vos: splitter.pl [22] (see appendix 1.4.2).
-This script used the Perl package Image::Magick to modify the picture so that only the tuber is on the picture, with a minimum background.
+This script uses the Perl package Image::Magick to modify the picture so that only the tuber is on the picture, with a minimum background.
 With an option of Image::Magick the background is modified to be completely white (see the square in appendix 1.4.2).
 Figure S-11 in supplementary 2 shows a picture before and after segmentation.
 The pictures of the flowers were already segmented, so this step was not required for these pictures.